The first thing you must understand when learning how to play poker is the different poker hands you can make and how to rank them.

 Yet, AQs is a hand you should rarely miss playing and one that will win you many big pots once you learn how to play it right.

-Another good pocket pair, Pocket Tens is one that some don’t consider a premium, while others do, which makes it a bit of a fringe hands.
+Another good pocket pair, Pocket Tens, is one that some don’t consider a premium, while others do, which makes it a bit of a fringe hand.

-That said, TT is a very powerful pocket pair, but one that will face overcards on the board more often than not, which can make it slightly tricky to play after the flop.
+That said, TT is a very powerful pocket pair, but one that will often face overcards on the board, which can make it slightly tricky to play after the flop.

 A pair of Nines is not much different in value than a pair of Tens, and the value of the two hands is quite similar in every poker format.